Microservices implementation.

 • Establish a maintenance plan covering service access control, improvements, and updates.

-When it comes to software architecture, standardized processes and aligned teams are your adhesive.
+When it comes to software architecture, standardized processes, and aligned teams are your adhesive.
 And this is what Acropolium is known for.
-Read also about legacy software modernization.
+As well as for legacy software modernization.

 At Acropolium’s SaaS department, we know how to implement microservices infrastructure with multiple programming languages and can help you migrate from your monolith.
 We’ve mastered code refactoring skills while decomposing huge single-tenant monolithic apps into the smallest functional multi-tenant modules.
 That’s why there’s no unmanageable monolith for us.

-Are you ready to show yours and see how scalable your software can be with microservices?
-Say no more and contact us.
+Are you ready to show yours and see how scalable your bespoke software can be with microservices?
+Say no more and contact our dedicated team.